Jessie Hoffman Jr.: Nitrogen hypoxia

-On March 18, 2025, Jessie Hoffman was put to death by nitrogen hypoxia at the Louisiana State Penitentiary.
+On March 18, 2025, 46-year-old Jessie Hoffman was put to death by nitrogen hypoxia at the Louisiana State Penitentiary.

 Before his execution, Hoffman declined to make a final statement and also chose to not eat a special last meal.
-Hoffman was reportedly escorted into the execution chamber at 6:12 pm, the prison officials released the gas for about 19 minutes, and Hoffman was pronounced dead at 6:50 pm.
-One state official acknowledged that during the execution procedure, Hoffman made some convulsive movements before he fell motionless, but the execution largely went smoothly based on other eyewitness accounts.
+Hoffman was reportedly escorted into the execution chamber at 6:12 pm.
+The prison officials released the gas for about 19 minutes, and Hoffman was pronounced dead at 6:50 pm.
+One state official acknowledged that during the execution procedure, Hoffman made some convulsive movements before he became motionless, but the execution largely went smoothly based on other eyewitness accounts.

 Hoffman became the first inmate to be executed in Louisiana following the state's 15-year moratorium on capital punishment.
 Additionally, Hoffman was the first person in Louisiana and the fifth overall to be executed by nitrogen hypoxia, a new technique that debuted in Alabama for the execution of Kenneth Eugene Smith in 2024.
 With this execution, Louisiana became the second state in the U.S. to carry out executions using nitrogen gas.

 Hoffman was one of the four inmates scheduled to be executed in a period of three days from March 18 to 20, 2025.
 The other three were: Aaron Gunches of Arizona (March 19, 2025), Edward Thomas James of Florida (March 20, 2025), and Wendell Grissom of Oklahoma (March 20, 2025).